hashish9275/OS-Linux-commands-Shell-script/README.md

 69
 Number is NOT palindrome
 RESULT:
-The Commands are executed successfully.
+The Commands are executed successfully